Kalahari Plains Camp is a permanent camp set in the Central Kalahari Game Reserve.

 Dangerous animals: High Risk

-Security measures: Guests are escorted to their rooms after dark in case of animals wandering through the camp.
-Each tent has a small safe to store any travel documents or cash.
+Security measures: Guests are escorted to their chalets after dark in case of animals wandering through the camp.

 Fire safety: Fire extinguishers are situated outside each tent and the main area.
 Kalahari Plains Camp also has a 'fire station' with buckets, fire beaters and other equipment needed to help put out a fire.